wpcodefactory/popup-notices-for-woocommerce/readme.txt

 * Have a coupon
 * And so on...

-And sometimes, depending on the Theme, they get so discreet customers don't see it or there are cases where they are just too ugly.
+And sometimes, depending on the theme, they get so discreet customers don't see it or there are cases where they are just too ugly.

 **Popup Notices for WooCommercee** adds WooCommerce Notices into beautiful Popups that will be noticed and appreciated.